MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  More resources.

- To be able to achieve everything we want to achieve
+ To be able to achieve everything we want to achieve.

  The "typical" way is schooling.